andrewdavidmackenzie/flow/README.md

 and intuition I had in my head (no real formal knowledge in this area or reading of books and papers - that came later *after* I did it).

-I implemented the runtime "semantics" as needed as I implemented the samples.
+I implemented the runtime "semantics" as needed as I implemented the examples.
 It's been a journey of discovery: of writing something like this (for me), learning rust in the process and learning how such a programming paradigm could work.
 I learned it could work, but requires a change in how you think about programming (with procedural programming so ingrained in us).
 Sometimes I struggled to think about relatively simple